TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 This dataset consists of (simulated) hits in the DAMPE calorimeter, which can be visualised as an image!
 Each pixel in the image is one readout-cell of the calorimeter, think of it as a camera with a very coarse granularity, but which is sensitive to particles not light.

+The images are tricky, however, as each row is only sensitive to one direction, so as you move down in z, you alternate between x and y coordinate information.

 As the data is simulated, the true location of the incoming particle is known, and it's trajectory can be inferred from the x-y coordinates at the top and bottom of the calorimeter.

+You can download the data from [here](https://drive.switch.ch/index.php/s/RrWjbj1UxhO5FKV).

 ### Aims
 Infer the x-y coordinates of the incident particle at the top and bottom of the calorimeter using the image and scalar values.